diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

   + `Game of Life <https://github.com/HIPERFIT/futhark-benchmarks/tree/master/misc/life>`_
   + `HotSpot 2D Heat Equation GUI <https://github.com/HIPERFIT/futhark-benchmarks/tree/master/rodinia/hotspot>`_

-It's pretty easy to create an interactive visualisation with Futhark, so it's likely that this number will go up.
-However, note that Futhark development does *not* target interactive visualisations -- it's just nice to show off what we have!
+It is pretty easy to create an interactive visualisation with Futhark, so expect this number to go up.
+However, note that Futhark development does *not* target interactive visualisations -- we just want to show off what we have!

 A Simple Start: Game of Life
 ----------------------------

-Let's start with Futhark's own Game of Life visualisation.
-This is arguably the simplest of the four visualisations, as it's actually not interactive.
+Let us start with Futhark's own Game of Life visualisation.
+This is arguably the simplest of the four visualisations, as it is actually not interactive.
 However, it shows how few lines of code are needed to integrate Futhark, NumPy, and PyGame.

-First, here's a video of me running the visualisation!
+First, here is a video of me running the visualisation!

 .. raw:: html